Ajay-kumar-verma/HOOKS-AND-API/hooksandapi/README.md

 # useState
 - It is sued for state managament
 - when data gets updated it re render the component
+- when we have to manage 1 or 2 state then we can use this
+- no Logic or simple logic
+- for local management

 # useReducer
 - It is used to update the data iwth prev and current data
 - It is used for State management
+- if we have to handle multiple state to handle then we can use this
+- when we have complex business logic
+- For global managent
 - It can be understood like Array reducer function
 - It takes two parameter
 - 1 previous State 2 initialState
 - It return two Array value
 - If we have complex State to manage better choose usereducer
 - It has function to manage it
 - In useState we have to defined function

 # useContext